 Wilderness EMT Training Programs and Requirements

 Wilderness EMTs are trained to provide medical care and assistance in emergency situations without access to standard hospital tools and devices.
-Training is typically very active, involving scenario practice and mock rescues, in addition to classroom education.
+Different levels of certification are available for those who choose this career path.

 State requirements differ, but graduates of wilderness EMT courses are normally certified for 2-3 years.
 Continuing education credits are required in order to recertify.
 Standard EMT certification at the national and state levels may be maintained separately.